 So why was genetic modification OK when Luther Burbank did it, and not OK when Monsanto does it?

 There’s a great Wikipedia illustration credited to “Smartse” that illustrates the GMO concept (click the figure to enlarge it):

-The middle column above illustrates transgenesis, in which a few genes are extracted from an unrelated organism and inserted into the genetic code of our selected plant.
-Cisgenesis is similar, except that the source of the genes is a wild relative of our target plant.
+The middle column above illustrates transgenesis.
+In this process a breeder extracts a few genes from an unrelated organism.
+He inserts those genes into the genetic code of his selected plant.
+Cisgenesis is similar, except that the source of the genes is a wild relative of the target plant.

-Although GMO embraces both transgenetic and cisgenetic breeding, a European Commission survey of public attitudes showed that public attitudes are much more hostile to transgenesis.
-In 24 of 27 countries surveyed, a majority of people (excluding “Don’t Knows”) were supportive of cisgenic but not transgenic apples (Europeans and Biotechnology in 2010, Figures 18 and 19).
+GMO embraces both transgenetic and cisgenetic breeding.
+A European Commission survey of public attitudes showed that public attitudes are much more hostile to transgenesis.
+In 24 of 27 countries surveyed, a majority of people (excluding “Don’t Knows”) supported cisgenic but not transgenic apples.
+(Europeans and Biotechnology in 2010, Figures 18 and 19.)